alhuri/Sentiment-Analysis-of-Arabic-Apps-Reviews/README.md

 Using a simple python script, the dataset is explored to present the most interesting and useful insights along with the best machine learning model.
 ### Goals
 - Presenting findings gathered from analysis in a report format.
 - Reducing the work needed to analyze and extract valuable content from mobile app reviews
+- Get an overall recognition of user requirements and technical issues feedbacks to avoid major programming problems and provide useful knowledge relevant to the app's improvement
+- study the gap of the user requirements needs between males andfemales and study functional and non-functional issues that every category notes and cares about improving
 - Discovering packages and functions in python for data manipulation, EDA, word embedding, and machine learning.
 - Evaluate diffirent models preformance.